-Make all checks or money orders payable in U.S. dollars and drawn against a U.S. financial institution.
+Using black or blue ink, make all checks or money orders payable in U.S. dollars and drawn against a U.S. financial institution.

 If payment is included with the completed form, mail it to:

 FRANCHISE TAX BOARD PO BOX 942857 SACRAMENTO CA 94257-0701